 Marlena Idrobo, Development & Marketing Assistant

-A former Development Intern, Marlena is honored to rejoin ARCK as its Development & Marketing Assistant.
-She is excited to continue communicating ARCK’s meaningful work and to support ARCK in creating opportunities for Boston Public School students.
-Marlena graduated in May 2016 from Wellesley College, where she concentrated in Latin American Studies and Art History.
-She is excited by the opportunity to combine both of these interests in her work with ARCK, a creative environment that celebrates the diverse cultural backgrounds of Boston students.
+A former development intern, Marlena Idrobo is honored to rejoin ARCK as its Development & Marketing Assistant.
+Her role involves communicating ARCK’s meaningful work to various audiences.
+Marlena graduated in May 2016 with a B.A. from Wellesley College, where she concentrated in Latin American Studies and Art History.
+She also performed traditional Latin American folklórico dances, wrote for and copy edited the campus newspaper, tutored, and was involved in an organization for Latinx students at Wellesley.
+Marlena is excited by the opportunity to build upon these skills and interests in her work with ARCK, a creative environment that celebrates the diverse cultural backgrounds of Boston students.

 Mojgan M. Lefebvre